Multi-Agent Workflows

 -

-Keep system prompts focused.
-Each agent should have a narrow, well-defined role.
-Broad prompts lead to confused output.
+Keep system prompts narrow.
+Each agent should have a single, well-defined role.
+Broad prompts produce unfocused output and make debugging harder.

 -

-Use cheaper models for simple tasks.
-Research gathering and style checks do not need the most expensive model.
+Assign cheaper models to simpler tasks.
+Research gathering and style checks do not need the most capable model.

 -